gjheij/ls_userguide/manuscript.md

 call_createident from-run1_to-run1.txt
 ```

 This makes the scripting/processing later on slightly easier as we're not dealing with exceptional cases: each run has the same type of files.
-Now do some analysis, such as the one specified [here](https://linescanning.readthedocs.io/en/latest/examples/nideconv.html).
-Note that the analysis aspect of the project is still very much in progress, so stuff changes regularly.
-The most current implementation looks as follows (open a new `jupyter notebook` or `python script`, whichever way you like, though I recommend a notebook as it allows you to explore the structure of the data in a more accessible way):
+After preprocessing (filtering, standardizing, and aCompCor) each run, the probability maps are averaged, new voxel classification is made, and a separate dataframe with GM-voxels is created.
+We can also specify a range in which we need to look for voxels to create a dataframe just with voxels in the vicinity of our ribbon.
+For instance, the range can be `[355,375]`.
+It then looks for the GM-voxels based on the new classification within this range to create a ribbon-dataframe.
+This latter one is very compatible with the Nideconv fitting (especially the plotting part), as it's not that many voxels.

+## Analysis

+We are currently running multiple experiments with the line, including `Size-Response`, `motor`, and `pRF`-experiments.
+The most straight forward application of line-scanning is looking at signals across depth, as we have literal voxels across the ribbon.
+So, no interpolation or other tricks are required to get `laminar` results.
+These kinds of analysis are easily implemented in the [NideconvFitter](https://github.com/gjheij/linescanning/blob/main/linescanning/utils.py#L1314) as per [this example](https://linescanning.readthedocs.io/en/latest/examples/nideconv.html).
+To do some analysis, we can use the block of code below for all experiments, as it does basic filtering, aCompCor, and formatting of the final dataframe.
+This final dataframe can be used in conjuction with [NideconvFitter](https://github.com/gjheij/linescanning/blob/main/linescanning/utils.py#L1314) or with the [pRF-modeling](#prf-modeling).

 ```python
 from linescanning import utils, dataset